Who got the most nods? The complete list of 2026 Oscar nominations

 - From Sinners

-- Music and Lyric by Raphael Saadiq and Ludwig Goransson
+- Music and lyrics by Raphael Saadiq and Ludwig Goransson

 - Sweet Dreams of Joy